-In the Fcg-receptor FcRn project, the lab studies the cell and molecular biology of transcytosis by the MHC Class I-like IgG receptor FcRn.
+In another project, the lab studies the cell and molecular biology of transcytosis by the MHC Class I-like IgG receptor FcRn.
 FcRn transports IgG across mucosal surfaces where it may function in immune surveillance and host defense.
 The transcytotic pathway across barrier epithelial cells is not well studied though it provides a critical link between the outside (microbial) and inside (sterile) worlds of the gut (and lung).

 In a third area of interest, we aim to understand the regulation of ion and water transport in the intestine.
 These studies address the biology of several ion transporters responsible for secretory diarrhea.
-Other aspects of epithelial cell biology unique to the intestinal mucosa, such as the cell biology of genes implicated in the inflammatory bowel diseases, are also studied.

 My work in each of these areas has led to 15 patent awards.
 The FcRn research program led to the founding of a Biotech company that was acquired by Biogen Idec and two novel biologics now FDA approved: Alprolix and Eloctate for treatment of hemophilia A and B.